A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Results

-\paragraph{why readdress first-order phasing} \nts{In the field of quantitative NMR, various studies} have treated the seemingly trivial, but ultimately pervasive and fundamentally linked issues of automated baseline correction and first-order phase correction~\cite{DeBrouwer2009,bao_robust_2013,sawallMultiobjective2018}.
-The presence of shot-to-shot instabilities of the magnetic field and the desire for a seamless transition between 1D spectroscopy and stroboscopic (\eg CPMG) acquisitions further complicate such attempts.
-As discussed in theory \cref{sec:firstorderEcho}, echo-based signals can simplify the timing/phase correction of the signal by removing the need to account for the distortion or loss of the very first points in the FID.
+\paragraph{why readdress first-order phasing} In the field of quantitative \gls{nmr}, various studies have treated the seemingly trivial, but ultimately pervasive and fundamentally linked issues of automated baseline correction and first-order phase correction~\cite{DeBrouwer2009,bao_robust_2013,sawallMultiobjective2018}.
+The presence of shot-to-shot instabilities of the magnetic field and the desire for a seamless transition between 1D spectroscopy and stroboscopic (\eg, CPMG) acquisition further complicates such attempts.
+As discussed in theory~\cref{sec:firstorderEcho}, echo-based signals can simplify the timing/phase correction of the signal by removing the need to account for the distortion or loss of the first few points in the \gls{fid}.
 Specifically, acquisition of echo-based signals replaces the potentially iterative phase and baseline correction with the problem of locating the center of the echo. \paragraph{how we find the center} \cref{fig:ModCoilAttachedTime} highlights the fact that even when the temporal (left to right) variation of the echo intensity is subtle, the phase (color) of successive echoes varies noticeably.
-This encourages the use of the full complex signal -- \ie phase as well as magnitude -- from as much of the echo as possible in order to identify the echo center. \figHermitianPhasing \paragraph{demonstration of hermitian phasing} In fact a simple algorithm that utilizes the phase information as well as the amplitude information of the echo can generate well-phased baseline-free signal from spin echoes.
-As a test case, a standard sample of water and 4-hydroxyTEMPO generated a series of signals as part of a progressive enhancement sequence. \cref{eq:hermitianCost} calculates a cost that is minimized at the center of an echo signal with Hermitian symmetry. \cref{fig:HermitianPhasingCost} displays this cost averaged across 28 indirect power steps $\times$ 8 phase cycled transients, at microwave powers ranging from 0 to 4 W. The cost function exhibits as well-defined minimum at $\sim 10.6\;\text{ms}$.
+This encourages the use of the full complex signal -- \ie, phase as well as magnitude -- from as much of the echo as possible in order to identify the echo center. \figHermitianPhasing \paragraph{demonstration of hermitian phasing} In fact, a simple algorithm that utilizes the phase information as well as the amplitude information of the echo can generate well-phased baseline-free signal from spin echoes.
+As a demonstration, a standard sample of water and TEMPOL generated a series of signals as part of a progressive enhancement sequence. \cref{eq:fastHermitianWithPhase} calculates a cost whose minimum locates the center of an echo signal with Hermitian symmetry. \cref{fig:HermitianPhasingCost} displays this cost averaged across 28 indirect power steps at microwave powers ranging from 0 to 4 W. The cost function exhibits a well-defined minimum at $\Delta t_{min}/2=10.6 \text{ms}$.
+After subtraction of this value from the time coordinates and application of a uniform zeroth order phase correction to all scans, all signals display approximate Hermitian symmetry.
+The residual calculated by subtracting the signal from its Hermitian transpose ($s^*(-t)$) barely rises above the level of noise, and the imaginary components of all scans cross zero at $t=0$ (\cref{fig:HermitianPhasingImaginary}).
+In other words, the detected echo accurately comprises a rising signal ($s_{rising}(t)$) for $t<0$ and a mirror image (in the sense of Hermitian symmetry, such that $s(t) = s^{*}(-t)$) \gls{fid} ($s_{FID}(t)$) for $t>0$.
+Under standard electromagnet conditions, the refocusing of inhomogeneities is dramatic with $T_2^* \ll T_2$, and detection of echoes does not lead to a detectable decrease in signal amplitude relative to an \gls{fid} acquired after a 90° pulse (\cref{fig:FIDvsEchoAmp}).
+Finally, \gls{fid} slicing (\cref{eq:s_FID}) followed by Fourier transformation gives rise to in-phase, baseline-free signals (\cref{fig:HermitianPhasingFT}). \paragraph{how long does $\tau$ need to be for Hermitian phasing?} Slightly longer echo times are preferred as they allow the spectrometer to acquire a sufficient amount of rising echo signal between the pulse dead-time and the center of the echo.
+Echo times of as low as 3~ms enable~\cref{eq:fastHermitianWithPhase} to easily determine the echo center for 15~MHz \gls{nmr}.
+While the timing correction needed may be a conglomerate of various contributions, such as those mentioned in \cref{sec:firstorderEcho}, the system in the authors' lab typically requires a timing correction of 100-500\us relative to the expected center of the echo ($t_{echo}=\tau+2 t_{90}/\pi$~\cite{rance_obtaining_1983}).
+Repeated experiments typically reproduce the echo location satisfactorily and enable signal averaging.